 Beloved TV icon Vivian Vance made one of her last appearances in primetime as the neighbor in a delightfully clever 1975 episode of Rhoda.
-She fell easily back into the sitcom rhythm, as if she'd never left our screens (she hadn't, really, with the popularity of I Love Lucy and The Lucy Show reruns).
+She fell easily back into the sitcom rhythm, as if she'd never left our screens (she hadn't in a sense, with the popularity of I Love Lucy and The Lucy Show reruns).

-This was when the series dropped the idea of the lead character having a husband, during season 2.
-Rhoda was a hit with lots of bits that caught on big (the mom, the sister, Carlton the doorman) but the husband was dragging down the comedy.
+This was when Rhoda dropped the idea of the lead character having a husband, during season 2.
+The show was a hit with lots of characteristics that caught on in a big way (the mom, the sister, Carlton the doorman) but it was the husband that was a drag on the comedy.

-Valerie Harper and the producers enjoyed the experience of working with Vivian Vance so much that they considered making her a regular on the series - but she'd been diagnosed with cancer in 1973 and was too fragile for the weekly TV grind, she'd left that behind a decade ago as the co-star of the number 1 show in the nation, The Lucy Show.
+Valerie Harper and the producers enjoyed the experience of working with Vivian Vance so much they considered offering her a regular on the series - but Vance had been diagnosed with cancer in 1973 and was too fragile for the weekly TV grind.
+She'd left that behind a decade ago as the co-star of the number 1 show in the nation, The Lucy Show.
 If it wasn't worth it to her then...

 Still, the addition of Vivian Vance might have saved Rhoda from the slow ratings death that was to come.

 Her fragility was proven tragically true in 1977 when Vivian Vance suffered a debilitating stroke while filming a TV special, Lucy Calls the President, the first scripted show she'd done with Lucille Ball since her final appearance on Here's Lucy in 1972.
 A pro to the last, she finished filming the special before seeking medical attention.